Bashirkhalil/ConverTag/README.md

 what you have to do is :

-Call static function from class Convert and it's has only tow function English word and Arabic word
+Call static function from class Convert and it's has only tow function English word and Arabic word .

+Convert.convertNumberToEnglishWords("1"); // result is one
+Convert.convertNumberToArabicWords("3");  // result is three